aimms/how-to/C_Language/157-WriteFewTables.rst

     * ``DataChangeMonitorHasChanged`` - returns 1 if the data of at least one identifier, or the data of the reference set itself, has changed.

-    * ``DataChangeMonitorCreate`` - create a new datachange monitor name and resets
+    * ``DataChangeMonitorCreate`` - creates a new datachange monitor name and resets

-    * ``DataChangeMonitorReset`` - reset a datachange monitor and links it to the same or other reference set
+    * ``DataChangeMonitorReset`` - resets a datachange monitor and links it to the same or another reference set

     * ``DataChangeMonitorDelete`` - allows for cleanup!